Adverse Early Childhood Experiences

 Dr. O'Connor is the author of - "I Can Be Me-A Helping Book for Children from Troubled Families.

-This book has been updated to reflect the recent literature on Adverse Childhood Experiences (ACEs), and includes a special focus on children of addicted parents.
+This book has been updated to reflect the literature on Adverse Childhood Experiences (ACEs), and includes a special focus on children of addicted parents.
 It also supports young people who are experiencing other adverse experiences, and serves as catalyst to promote healthy ongoing change in a child's life.

 There is an adult guide to assist therapists, parents and other adults in addressing this issue with children, and a children's work book.